The Death and Return of Superman

-The Death and Return of Superman is a side-scrolling beat 'em up video game released by Sunsoft for the Super NES and Genesis in 1994.
+The Death and Return of Superman is a side-scrolling beat 'em up video game released by Sunsoft for the Super NES and Genesis.
 It is based on "The Death of Superman" comic book storyline by DC Comics and features many characters from the comics, including Superman himself, Superboy, Steel, Cyborg Superman, the Eradicator, and Doomsday.
 All of the five Supermen are playable characters at some point.

-The Genesis and Super NES versions are near identical, with totally different soundtracks for each version, and with the Super NES version having the graphical edge.
+Gameplay, and visually, the Genesis and Super NES versions are near identical, however, each version's soundtracks are radically different from one another.